pkijania/Training/Python/README.md

 ### Ex11

-Task: Class containing some of previous exercises and two simple methods for creating tables
+Task: Create and display a table of n columns and n rows and count the sum of all it's elements

 [Solution](ex11.py)